There are currently three services offered by the IDRE Research Technology Group.

 * 1TB = 1,000,000,000,000 bytes

-The cost of one HPC Compute Node is approximately $6,150 as of January 2018.
+The cost of one HPC Compute Node is approximately $6,270 as of July 2018.
 This node features 2 x 12-core Intel Xeon E5-2650v4 CPUs, running at 2.2GHz, with 64GB* of memory, local SSD storage, and 5 years of support from Silicon Mechanics.
 Included is full access to these cores through the Hoffman2 Shared Cluster queuing system, administration of the group and users of your compute resources with complete support of the hardware and the operating system as well as connection to the cluster’s Infiniband fabric.
 Additional information and the usage policy for the Hoffman2 Shared Cluster is available at https://idre.ucla.edu/resources/hpc/hoffman2-cluster.

 If you are interested in adding additional memory, more cores, larger hard drives/SSDs, or GPUs to your compute nodes please let us know.

 * Note that the previous batch of nodes contained 128GB of memory for roughly the same cost.
 We have dropped back to 64GB because memory prices rose sharply on 2017 and a node with 128GB of memory would run an additional $800.
 Rather than increase the node cost that drastically, we opted to keep the cost close to what it was and let those that specifically need the extra memory pay the premium.
 Nodes can easily be upgraded if you need extra memory.
 We will continue to monitor memory prices and make adjustments to node prices to provide the best configuration we can while keeping the cost reasonable.